deluakin/deluakin/README.md

 ### What have I been up to?

 - 🔭 I’m currently working on 2 interesting projects!
-- 🚀 I have been playing with different LLMs, especial "stable diffusion" and "deepseek"
+- 🚀 I've been playing with different LLMs, especial "stable diffusion" and "deepseek"
 - 🧐 I recently started learning to play Guitar